 Dealing with workplace bullying and stress

 This is not a weakness in character, rather a sign that a workplace is unhealthy.
-It is helpful to speak with a psychologist to assist with your goals, know and explore how to advocate for your rights to return safety to a role, or if that is not possible, explore alternative options, rebuild confidence and restore wellbeing.
+It is helpful to speak with a psychologist to assist with your goals, know and explore how to advocate for your rights to return safely to a role, or if that isn’t possible, explore alternative options, rebuild confidence and restore wellbeing.
 Psychological therapy can be a way to reduce suffering, reclaim personal power and feel empowered in exploring options.

 Workplace bullying can take obvious forms in terms of violence or threats of violence and physical intimidation.
 Psychological forms of bullying are more subtle, but also damaging such as, experiencing repeated verbal aggression and hostility, personal attacks, unwanted sexual remarks or behaviour, public humiliation, undermining of work, being overworked and underpaid, being set up to fail, repeated micromanaging, inadequate support and not being protected from harm.
 There is also discrimination or unfair treatment based on age, gender, sexuality or race.

 Signs that workplace bullying is impacting mental health and professional support may be needed:

 -Starting to experience regular anxiety, worry, agitation or fear

 -Difficulty concentrating and processing information at work and making mistakes

 -Feelings of being trapped, despairing or hopeless

 -Reduced trust in the world